tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_23.md

     meteor add mys:typescript-ng-annotate

 Once our app is fully migrated to Angular2, we will replace `mys:typescript-ng-annotate` with `barbatus:typescript`, a package which will provide you with a pure TypeScript compiler.
 TypeScript compiler also relies on [declerations](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html), which can be installed via package manager called `typings`.
 Further informations about `typings` and how to install it can be found [here](https://github.com/typings/typings).
-This step is very long and its purpose is only to provide you with the right tools on how to upgrade your app, hence we're not going to focus on TypeScript deceleration files any further, but know that you might get related warnings during compilation time!
+As for now just add the following configuration files:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="23.3" filename="typings.json"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="23.3" filename="typings.d.ts"}}

+And run the following command which will install the declarations defined in the configuration files we've just added:

+    $ typings install

+By now if will you run the app you will receive warning notifications by the TypeScript compiler.
+This is caused due to our app not being fully migrated to TypeScript.
+Once you finish the upgrading process and your app is purely based on Angular2 with proper declarations you shall receive no warnings.

 Now that the compiler is ready we will start by switching our entry file into TypeScript:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="23.3"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="23.4"}}

 Not only we changed the extension of the file, but we also made some adjustments to its content.
 All Angular1 modules registrations are now manually invoked, due to dependency on the upgrade who's gonna take part further in this tutorial.
 In addition, the way we import the `angular` library have changed.